gnuplot/gnuplot/win/README-Windows.txt

 * You may select your default terminal of preference (wxt/windows/qt) and the installer will update the GNUTERM environment variable accordingly.
+  Alternatively, you can later add
+    set term windows
+  or
+    set term wxt
+  to your gnuplot.ini, see `help startup`.

 * If you install the demo scripts, the directory containing the demos is included in the GNUPLOT_LIB search path, see below.